lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     pair_coeff * * ../RelaxSilica/reaxCHOFe.ff Si O H
     fix myqeq all qeq/reaxff 1 0.0 10.0 1.0e-6 reaxff maxiter 400

-..  container:: justify

 Here, the *displace_atoms* command was used to move the center of the crack near the center of the box.
 This step is optional but makes the visualization of the interface in VMD easier.
 A different value for the shift may be needed in your case, depending on the location of the crack.

-..  container:: justify

 A difference with the previous input is that three atom types are specified in the *pair_coeff* command, *Si O H*, instead of two.

-..  container:: justify

 Then, let us adapt some familiar commands to measure the charges of all three types of atoms, and output the charge values into log files:

 ..  code-block:: lammps